 - Dirt and dust buildup apparent on or inside the device

-- Furnace kicks on or off at unexpected times
+- The furnace kicks on or off at unexpected times

 - Indoor temperature too hot or too cold